code-inspect-binder/.github/profile/README.md

+## Computational Reproducibility
+**Computational reproducibility** refers to the ability to regenerate the original results of a study using the shared code and data.
+It is essential for ensuring transparency, trust, and long-term impact—particularly in fields like **social science and psychology**, where data-driven research informs public policy, education, health, and other societal outcomes.

+To support this effort, we developed an automated pipeline that identifies dependencies, builds containerized environments, and executes code artifacts in a controlled setting.
+The pipeline is available in the [**osf-to-binder**](https://github.com/Code-Inspect/osf-to-binder) repository, where it supports large-scale reproducibility testing using Binder and Docker.

+This GitHub organization and its repositories were created to organize, track, and share the results of this reproducibility analysis after executing and evaluating all code artifacts.
+Each sub-repository corresponds to a specific OSF project and includes reconstructed environments and execution results.

+---

-# OSF Project Execution Results Summary
+## Execution Summary
-As part of a reproducibility study, we analyzed a collection of R scripts sourced from the [StatCodeSearch](https://huggingface.co/datasets/drndr/statcodesearch) dataset within the GenCodeSearchNet benchmark.
-These scripts, focused on statistical analysis in social science and psychology research, were linked to corresponding Open Science Framework (OSF) projects.
-In total, 296 unique OSF projects were identified and examined through our reproducibility pipeline to assess computational reproducibility—that is, whether the original results can be regenerated using the shared code and data.
+Using this reproducibility pipeline, we analyzed a collection of R scripts sourced from the [StatCodeSearch](https://huggingface.co/datasets/drndr/statcodesearch) dataset within the GenCodeSearchNet benchmark.
+These scripts are primarily concerned with **statistical analyses in social science and psychology research**, and were linked to corresponding Open Science Framework (OSF) projects.
+In total, 296 unique OSF projects were identified and examined through our reproducibility pipeline.

-The complete list of project identifiers is available in [**project_ids**](https://github.com/code-inspect-binder/overview/blob/main/metadata/project_ids.csv).
+The complete list of project identifiers is available in [**project_ids.csv**](https://github.com/code-inspect-binder/overview/blob/main/metadata/project_ids.csv), which contains:
-This CSV contains:

 | Column         | Description                              |
 |----------------|------------------------------------------|
 | **Project ID** | OSF project identifier for each study    |

 We found that only 264 projects were retrievable, and nearly 99% lacked proper dependency information needed to run the code.
-To address this, we built an automated pipeline that reconstructed the computing environment using Docker.
-When we executed the scripts, only 25.87% completed successfully without errors.
-At the project level, 40 (16%) projects were fully reproducible, 34 (13.65%) showed partial reproducibility, and the remaining 175 (70%) projects had no scripts that ran successfully—underscoring persistent obstacles in reproducing research code at scale.
-We also examined why others failed and found issues such as missing packages, broken file paths, and system-level problems, highlighting the challenges of reproducible science and how automation can help.

-You can find the list of fully reproducible OSF project IDs [here](https://github.com/code-inspect-binder/overview/blob/main/results/fully_successful_projects.csv).
+When we executed the scripts, only **25.87%** completed successfully without errors.
+At the project level:

+- **40 projects (16%)** were [fully reproducible](https://github.com/code-inspect-binder/overview/blob/main/results/fully_successful_projects.csv) (i.e., all scripts ran successfully),
+- **34 projects (13.65%)** showed partial reproducibility (i.e., some scripts ran successfully),
+- **175 projects (70%)** had no scripts that ran successfully.

+These findings highlight persistent barriers to reproducibility at scale, including missing R packages, broken file paths, and system-level incompatibilities.
+They also demonstrate how automation and standardized pipelines can help researchers better assess and improve reproducibility in shared research code—especially in domains like social science where reproducible evidence is critical.

+---

 ## Reproducibility Pipeline
 The reproducibility pipeline used in this study is implemented in the companion repository [**osf-to-binder**](https://github.com/Code-Inspect/osf-to-binder).